FOR MORE INFORMATION ON OUR SPEAKERS CLICK BELOW

 Learn how to use the Social Cohesion Compass, a data visualisation tool developed by the Scanlon Foundation Research Institute to explore social cohesion and democratic resilience at the Local Government Area level.
 This session will use practical examples of LGAs to unpack key indicators of social cohesion, helping participants interpret localised data and understand community strengths and challenges.

-Dr John van Kooy – Senior Manager, Research, Scanlon Foundation Research Institute
+Dr John van Kooy - Senior Manager, Social Research, Scanlon Foundation Research Institute

 Phoebe Johnston - Research Analyst, Scanlon Foundation Research Institute